v0lture/v0lturePolice/README.md

-# JMPS
-jazzandmax's modular plugin system: soon to be renamed.
+# Bukkit v0p Police Plugin
+v0lture Programming Police plugin

+For use on Bukkit Minecraft servers

-This repository is designed to hold Bukkit plugins created by jazzandmax All files in this repository are under a BY-NC creative commons license More info on the license found here: http://creativecommons.org/licenses/by-nc/4.0/
+All files in this repository are under a BY-NC creative commons license More info on the license found here: http://creativecommons.org/licenses/by-nc/4.0/